henspace/text2lesson-docs/docs/whats-it-for.md

 # What can I use it for?

-These are probably the three main uses of _Text2Lesson_:
+These are probably the three main uses of _RapidQandA_:

 - to play lessons that have been created by someone else or from the built-in library.
 The built-in library is under construction at the moment, so you'll